Uncovering Sunken History

 • Octavi Pons

-Pottery Specialist / Co-Director
+Pottery Specialist

 Octavi has a Degree in Geography and History from the University of Barcelona (UB).
 Since 1996 he has coordinated the work for the elaboration of the underwater archaeological chart of Menorca.
 He is a staff archaeologist at the Museum of Menorca.